JaroVasak/CDN/README.md

 ```bash
 ansible-playbook ansible/playbooks/provision_vms.yml -i ansible/inventory.yml
 ```

+This playbook will:
+- Provision Ceph VMs and add them dynamically to the inventory.
+- Provision a Docker VM, configure Docker on it and add it to the inventory as well.

 *Note*: Run this playbook with appropriate permissions, such as `sudo`, if needed.

 ### 9. Deploy Monitoring Stack
-Navigate to the monitoring directory and deploy the monitoring stack using Docker Compose:
+The monitoring stack (Prometheus and Grafana) should already be deployed as part of the provision_vms.yml playbook.
+If for any reason the stack isn't set up, follow these steps to deploy it manually:

 ```bash
 cd docker/monitoring